Cape Town

 This was my home: Mauritian heritage

 Heritage in Mauritius is not a straight line.
 Lineages are fractured by exile, indenture, migration and silence.
-Curated by Karen Pang & Meha Desai with Audrey Albert, Melisa Madanamootoo, David Rogers, Catherine Li, Laurent de Froberville & Javed Jeetoo
+Meha Desai, Karen Pang, Audrey Albert, Melisa Madanamootoo, David Rogers, Catherine Li, Laurent de Froberville & Javed Jeetoo

 Alliance Française